-The Waterfowl Identification Test (WIT) assesses your ability to identify game and non-game bird species.
-Individuals must pass the WIT before they qualify for the NSW Native Game Bird Management Program, which allows volunteer hunters to assist landholders to manage the impacts of native game birds on their crops.
+The Waterfowl Identification Test assesses your ability to identify game and non-game bird species.
+Individuals must pass the WIT before they qualify for the NSW Native Game Bird Management Program.

-NSW Department of Primary Industries (DPI) Game Licensing Unit (GLU) employees are accredited by the Victorian Game Management Authority (GMA) as WIT Supervisors, enabling them to deliver the WIT in NSW.
+Some NSW DPI staff are accredited as WIT Supervisors by the Victorian Game Management Authority (GMA), enabling them to deliver the WIT in NSW.

 Also, if you hold a NSW Game Hunting Licence, you are covered with $25-million third-party public liability insurance.

-If you would like to attempt the WIT in NSW, you can register your interest with GLU using Form GB-W: Expression of Interest - Waterfowl Identification Test (PDF, 100.74 KB).
+If you live in NSW, Queensland or the Australian Capital Territory and would like to attempt the WIT, you can register your interest to DPI Hunting using Form GB-W: Expression of Interest - Waterfowl Identification Test (PDF, 152.89 KB).

-Victorian residents should contact the Game Management Authority on 136 186 or Field & Game Australia on 03 5799 0960 to undertake the WIT.
+Victorian residents should contact the Victorian GMA on 136 186 or Field & Game Australia on 03 5799 0960 to undertake the WIT.

-When a WIT is scheduled in a region you expressed interest for, the GLU Wildlife Management Team will contact you with more information.
-They will invite you to register for the event and send you a free copy of Duck WISE (Waterfowl Identification, Safety, Effective and Efficient Hunting), the education video that the test is based on.
+When a WIT is scheduled in a region you expressed interest for, the Wildlife Management Support Team will contact you with more information.
+You will be invited to register for the event and send you a free copy of Duck WISE (Waterfowl Identification, Safety, Effective and Efficient Hunting), the education video that the test is based on.

 An upfront $40 administration fee is payable to confirm your place at the scheduled WIT.
 You will be asked to submit a registration form with payment details before your place is confirmed.